 Fixtures are a 20:45 CET kick-off unless otherwise stated.
 Full play-off match schedule available here.

 A draw determined that the winners of semi-final 1 (Georgia or Belarus) will play the final at home (18:00 CET).
 The semi-finals are as follows:

 Semi-final 1 (1 v 4): Georgia v Belarus (18:00 CET)

 Semi-final 2 (2 v 3): North Macedonia v Kosovo

 If Iceland, Bulgaria or Hungary win Path A then the winner of Path D will complete UEFA EURO 2020 Group C. If Romania win Path A then the winner of Path D will complete UEFA EURO 2020 Group F.

 A draw determined that Israel would go into Path C, while Bulgaria, Hungary and Romania joined Iceland in Path A.

-A separate draw determined that the winners of semi-final 2 (Norway or Serbia) will play the final at home (18:00 or 20:45 CET).
+A separate draw determined that the winners of semi-final 2 (Norway or Serbia) will play the final at home.
 The semi-finals are as follows: